WTVJ: An NBC-owned CBS affiliate

 WCIX owner TVX found itself under increasing pressure to sell assets by Salomon Brothers—who financed the purchase of the Taft independent stations and held 60 percent ownership in the company—after a bond payment to the banker in early 1988 was missed.
 Electronic Media reported in late July 1988 that CBS quietly re-entered talks with the banker over WCIX.
 The Miami News reported on August 5 that CBS News president Howard Stringer, recently promoted to president of CBS's owned-stations division, expected a resolution to the Miami affiliation situation "very soon... probably by next week", while Ansin conceded CBS executives had not been in contact with him since April.
 CBS announced its purchase of WCIX three days later for $59 million, far below TVX's $90 million valuation of the station two years earlier.
 The move displaced Fox from WCIX, which signed WSVN up as a replacement affiliate.

-The FCC approved the WCIX sale was on October 31, 1988, but CBS had to legally wait at least 40 days before assuming operations and did not fully take over until January 3, 1989, preventing them from making a significant on-air promotional campaign.
+The FCC approved the WCIX sale on October 31, 1988, but CBS had to legally wait at least 40 days before assuming operations and did not fully take over until January 3, 1989, preventing them from making a significant on-air promotional campaign.
 The network did, however, invest in an outdoor billboard campaign; one billboard for Murder, She Wrote on the South Dixie Highway featured a dagger piercing a numeral "4".
 Due to the consummation process, the affiliation changes were now slated to take place on January 1, when WSVN's NBC contract was to end, the date Ansin preferred and which WSVN management argued made CBS's insistence on an earlier date irrelevant.
 Malara countered by telling the Herald, "... if I had to wait anyway, why should I affiliate with [Ansin]?
 If I had to wait, screw him.
 Why not buy an asset?"

 WTVJ, however, advertised the switch with a promotional campaign, internally dubbed Operation Peacock, which cost between $2 and $3 million.
 This included outreach at local malls, a bilingual 24-hour hotline, Spanish-language print and radio advertising (to attract the Cuban yuppie market), and television ads featuring a custom version of the recent hit song "Don't Worry, Be Happy" by Bobby McFerrin.
 A life-sized cardboard cutout of Bill Cosby was placed in the main lobby of the WTVJ studios.
 The campaign was remembered years later by local television critics Tom Jicha and Hal Boedeker as "grating", "annoying", and "over as soon as it started".
 The outreach to the Cuban community alienated viewers, particularly older ones; one station promo that asserted "When Castro falls, Channel 4 will be there!" was regarded by South Florida Sun-Sentinel critic Tom Jicha as "ticklish" and "feverish".